Current Hawaii Mortgage and Refinance Rates

 • Conventional refinances aren’t part of a government-backed refinance loan program, so rates are typically higher than those that accompany government-backed refinances.

-• VA refinances — which are backed by the U.S. Department of Veterans Affairs (VA) — typically have low rates and flexible requirements, but you must be a qualified military borrower to be eligible for one.
-Hawaii has more active-duty military members than most U.S. states, so VA refinances could be worth considering.
+• VA refinances — which are backed by the U.S. Department of Veterans Affairs (VA) — typically have low VA rates and flexible requirements, but you must be a qualified military borrower to be eligible for one.
+Hawaii has more active-duty military members than most U.S. states, so VA loan refinances could be worth considering.

-Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners on the previous day for each combination of loan program, loan term and loan amount.
+Current 30 year-fixed mortgage refinance rates are averaging: 7.21% Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners over the past seven days for each combination of loan program, loan term and loan amount.
 Rates and other loan terms are subject to lender approval and not guaranteed.
 Not all consumers may qualify.
 See LendingTree’s Terms of Use for more details.

-See whether refinancing makes sense for you using our mortgage refinance calculator.
+Calculator See whether refinancing makes sense for you using our mortgage refinance calculator.

 What is the current mortgage rates forecast for 2024?